Members

 - What are the biological functions of replication initiation factors during early embryogenesis?

-To answer these questions, the team has several cell models derived from patient samples, such as fibroblasts and lymphocytes, as well as a mouse model of the disease.
-We are also actively collaborating with the physicians of the 'Filière Santé Maladies Rares OSCAR'.
+To answer these questions, the team has several cell models derived from patient samples, such as fibroblasts, stem cells and lymphocytes, as well as a mouse model of the disease.